-ber of the machine is plain and in good condition.
-If defaced or obliterated, it is evidence of fraud, and we will not warrant, or in any

-To avoid imposition, buy only of us or our authorized Agents.
+We caution purchasers to see that the manufacturers' plate number of the machine is plain and in good condition.
+If defaced or obliterated, it is evidence of fraud, and we will not warrant, or in any way be responsible for such machines.
+To avoid imposition, buy only of us or our authorized Agents